dsaint31x/centernet-tf2/README.md

 ### a.
 Training VOC07+12 Dataset
 1. Data Set Preparation
   **This article uses VOC format for training, which is required, before training, You have to download VOC07+12 Dataset, uncompressed and placed in root directory**

-2.data set processing
+2. Data set processing
   Modify `voc_annotatino.py` and run the modified `voc_annotation.py` to generate `2007_train.txt` and `2007_val.txt` under root directory.

 3. Begin network training.
   The default parameters for `train.py` are used to train the VOC dataset.
 Run `train.py` directly to begin training.

-4. training result prediction
+4. Training result prediction
   Training results prediction needs to use two files, `predict.py` and `predict.py`.
 We first need to go to `centernet.py` to modify `model_path` and `classes_path`.
 Both parameters must be modified.
   **`model_path` points to the trained weight file in the Logs folder.
   `classes_path` points to the txt file corresponding to the detection class.**
   When the modificatoin is complete, you can run `predict.py` for prediction.
 It can be detected by entering the path of the picture after running.

 ### b.
 Train your own dataset
 1. Data set preparation
   ** This article uses VOCFormat training, need to make your own dataset before training,** Place label files before training.
 Annotation under `VOC2007` folder under `VOCdevkit` folder of your environment.
   Place picture files before trainingJPEG Images under VOC 2007 folder under VOC devkit folder of your environment.

 2. Data set processing
   After the data set has been placed, we need to use `voc_annotation.py` to get `2007_train.txt` and `2007_val.txt` for training.